 Launching and landing

-The crew members use the hatchway of the Soyuz to enter and get out from the station.
+The crew members use the hatchway of the Soyuz to enter and get out of the station.

 Once the crew is prepared to return to Earth, they do it in the descent module of the Soyuz capsule.
 The capsule uses the atmosphere to reduce considerably its initial speed, and, as it approaches the surface, different resources are used to slow it down even more.
 After using the atmosphere to brake, the Soyuz capsule unfolds two parachutes of small dimensions, which slow down the capsule to a speed of about 80 metres per second.